Woman with cold relaxing on a gray sofa while drinking tea

 Common Cold

 What is it?
 Your nose and throat are infected.
-Also, maybe your ears.
+Your ears may also be infected.

 How did I get it?
 Somebody coughed or sneezed near you, or you touched a contaminated surface, like a doorknob.
 More than 200 viruses can cause colds.
 The most common is the rhinovirus.